ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 poetry run pytest --cov=<test_path>
 ```

 to perform coverage analysis.
-This can be used to determine if your contribution is adequately
+The report is stored with the name `index.html`.
-tested.
+It can be used to determine if your contribution is adequately tested.

 #### Using `doctest`